WormBase/names/README.md

 # wormbase-names

-Facilitate the sharing of identifiers of certain WormBase types for ACeDB.
+Facilitate the sharing of identifiers and names of a subset of WormBase data types.

-The ACeDB does not support concurrent writes, so a "name-server" service is required to coordinate ACeDB curation.
+ACeDB does not support concurrent writes, so a brokering "name-server" service has historically been required to coordinate curation activity.

 This library intends to provide: